jsprdev/tp/docs/DeveloperGuide.md

 In the future, it may be better to standardise these messages to use the word "students" instead of "persons" for a better and closer fit to our product use case.

-3. **Improve error message when assigning group to existing person in group**
+3. **Improve error message when assigning / unassigning group to existing person in group**

 Currently, if you try to assign a valid group to a valid and existing student, the command will be successful and a message is displayed that says:

 > Assigned group [GROUPNAME] to 0 person(s)

+Similar behaviour occurs with group/unassign.

 In the future, a better way to handle this would be to display an error message to clearly state the issue here.